Tips for Registering & Voting on Campus

-Young voters have the power to change elections.
+Young voters have the power to change elections, and examining the presidential candidates’ can help.
 But less than half of voters age 18-24 are registered to vote, and voter turnout for youth voters remains lower than other age groups.

 College voting matters, and understanding how to vote in college helps young voters participate in the process.

 Please take a moment to complete our brief voter impact survey.

 For example, college students sometimes find it difficult to vote in person on election day.
 With busy school and work schedules, a lack of transportation, and polling locations off campus, voting in person can be challenging.